 - We welcome new investment in our region, and offer deferral of insfrastructure charges as an incentive.

 - The Scenic Rim has competitive cost advantages and access to plentiful light and heavy industrial land.

 - It is conveniently located just one hour south of Brisbane and half an hour inland from the Gold Coast.

-- It is currently home to 40,000 residents and its population is growing at a steady rate.
+- It is currently home to more than 43,000 residents and its population is growing at a steady rate.